Congressional Issues

 More on Congressional Issues

-Washington, D.C.—Congresswoman Alma Adams (NC-12) released the following statement after President Trump announced the nomination of Judge Neil Gorsuch to the United States Supreme Court.
+Washington, D.C.—Congresswoman Alma Adams (NC-12) released the following statement after Senator Jeff Sessions was confirmed as the United States Attorney General.